bytecauldron/awesome-gamemaker/README.md

 [NotificationSystem](https://github.com/babaganosch/NotificationSystem) - Notifications in GameMaker.

+[YUI](https://github.com/shdwcat/YUI) - A UI system with live reloading, template system, data binding, and a drag and drop feature.

 [Stream](https://github.com/OmegaX1000/StreamUI) - An efficient Framework for Creating UI.

 [Bento](https://github.com/JujuAdams/bento) - Not released yet, but keeping an eye on it.
 It's Juju, so it's going to be good.